meta-is-beta/horadric-helper/README.md

   // Passives's type
   type: "basic" | "notable" | "keystone" | "ascendancy basic" | "ascendancy notable";

-  // Required
+  // All sections are optional
+  sections: {
     // List of passives's description text lines
     // Eg. for "Arcane Blessing":
     // [
     //   "50% increased Effect of Arcane Surge on you"
     //   "Gain Arcane Surge when you or your Totems Hit an Enemy with a Spell"
     // ]
     description: String[];
+  }
 };
 ```